AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 - install
 ---

-If you're willing to use [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2) as your MU host, I'm happy to set up Ares for you.
+If you're willing to use [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2) as your MU host, I'm happy to set up Ares for you.

 {% include toc.html %}